CyberBotX/in_xsf/README.txt

 v1.10.1 - 2014-10-15 - Moved track allocation into the SSEQ command handler on a
-                       suggestion from fincs when I had found a sequence that allocated tracks later than expected originally.
+                       suggestion from fincs when I had found a sequence that allocated tracks later than expected originally. v1.10.2 - 2014-10-18 - Correctly handle SSEQ volume as well as fix other volume issues.

 This is a Winamp plugin to play NCSF files.
 NCSF is a PSF-style music format that uses SDAT files from Nintendo DS ROMs as it's "program".